hartnetl/django-blog-walkthrough/README.md

     * You can make a list display to choose which info is displayed for each post in the list
         * list_display = ('title', 'slug', 'status', 'created_on')

+**Add comment admin model**

+* admin.py
+    * import Comment from .models
+    * @admin.register(Comment)
+    class CommentAdmin(admin.ModelAdmin):
+    list_filter = ('approved', 'created_on')
+    search_fields = ['name', 'email', 'body']
+    list_display = ('name', 'body', 'post', 'created_on', 'approved')
+    summernote_fields = ('body')

+**Comment approval**

+To do this, we use another built-in feature of the admin classes which is actions.
+The actions method allows you
+to specify different actions that can be  performed from the action drop-down box.
+The default action is just to delete the selected items but we want to add an approved comment section too.

+* admin.py
+* Add this to the end of the Comment Admin class
+    * actions = ['approve_comments']

+* Under that create your approve comments method
+    *  def approve_comments(self, request, queryset):
+        queryset.update(approved=True)
 </details>
 </details>